Wondering how to teach your child the Montessori alphabet? Discover 7 little-known but effective ways to teach letters the Montessori way.

 - k q v x y z

-And truthfully, every Montessori school has its own sets they begin with.
-You might even begin with the first letter of your child’s name, assuming it’s a simple and common sound (and not something like “Ch”).
+Truthfully, every Montessori school has its own sets they begin with.
+Or you might even begin with the first letter of his name, assuming it’s a simple and common sound (and not something like “Ch”).

-It’s not so much about getting the exact letters, but about coming up with letters that make it easier for your child to identify and form words with.
+It’s not so much about following an exact order of letters, but coming up with letters that make it easier for him to identify and form words with.

 6. Use movable letters and sensory items